feihong/tutorial-boilerplate/index.rst

 ..
-Sphinx Test documentation master file, created by sphinx-quickstart on Fri Oct 23 16:57:08 2015.
+Tutorial Boilerplate documentation master file, created by sphinx-quickstart on Fri Oct 23 16:57:08 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sphinx Test's documentation!
+Welcome to Tutorial Boilerplate's documentation!
 =======================================

 Contents: